45degreesl/S2CLNet/README.md

 swin/   Swin Transformer + BERT implementation
 ```

 The repository contains model code and dataset adapters only.
-Dataset files, experiment outputs, and large pretrained weights are excluded from Git.
+Dataset files and large pretrained weights are excluded from Git.

 ## Environment